Prologue Draft From My Upcoming Novel, 'Final Vinyl'

 Here's a very drafty draft to look back on when the book is done (and likely much different).

-If Star had been born within the expected confines of a society, she probably would have visited an amusement park at least once.
+If Star had been born within the expected confines of society, she probably would have visited an amusement park at least once.

 Maybe with friends.
 Or on a school trip for soon-to-be-graduates.
 Or even with her parents during a down-and-back weekend road-trip.
 Regardless, she would have spotted the rollercoasters from the interstate and worshiped the giant metal structures as they grew larger, twisting high above their lowly surroundings.
-Like all daring kids, she would have begged to ride the tallest, fastest one first, embracing the thrill churning in her gut.
-Impatiently waiting her turn in a long winding line until a pimply teenager with a sweat-stained Thrillville employee uniform and oversized Adam’s apple slammed the metal bar over her sunburnt thighs.

-But Star can’t make comparisons the rest of us would understand.
+But Star isn’t good at making comparisons the rest of us would understand.
 Not to rollercoasters, or road-trips, or long lines, or pimply pubescent carnie boys.
 She’s never seen an amusement park, she’s never waited in a line, and she’s never met a boy (or a carnie).
-And until recently, she’d never listened to a vinyl record, an 8-track, a CD, or an MP3.
-She’d never heard a song played by humans.
-The only songs Star had heard come from the wild inhabitants of Ghost Town, her family’s fringe-dwelling located in a remote corner of the California desert.
-The hollow buzz of a sidewinder rattler.
-A kit fox’s throaty coo.
-Coyotes’ harmonized howls.
-Skittish reddish-brown ground squirrels chirping at dawn.
-A meadowlark singing its disjointed jingle from a fence post.
-Until recently, these are the only songs that have echoed through the skinny bones of Star Annabella Chaser.
+She’s never listened to an 8-track, a CD, or an MP3.
+And until spinning her first vinyl record, she’d never heard a song played by a human.

 So.
 Describing the mere milliseconds in which Star’s imaginary rollercoaster cart crests its apex, ticking forward under the spell of gravity’s weighty insistence, just before the hair-whipping plunge — this might actually be the simplest way to describe to you, someone who presumably grew up within the confines of society, a normal family etc. etc., what it was like for the lonesome desert girl to hear the static of the needle as it slid slowly from the far edge of Lee Oskar’s 1976 debut solo record like a figure skate on black ice until finally dropping effortlessly into the wide groove of Track One.